Ecuadorian Navy: Active ships

-Naval Weapon Systems
+Naval weapon systems

 Naval aviation

-The Ecuadorian Naval Aviation (Aviación Naval Ecuatoriana) was formed in 1967 with fixed wing aircraft and received some helicopters in 1973.
-It remains the least effective section of the navy; capable of performing limited maritime patrol missions, it consists of fixed wing and a rotary wing element.
+The Ecuadorian Naval Aviation (Aviación Naval Ecuatoriana) was formed in 1967 with fixed-wing aircraft and received some helicopters in 1973.
+It remains the least effective section of the navy; capable of performing limited maritime patrol missions, it consists of a fixed wing and a rotary wing element.
 Aircraft are based at Base Aérea Simón Bolívar in Guayaquil and the Eloy Alfaro Air Base in Manta.
-The most recent acquisition of the ANE are two Heron 1 and four Searcher Mk.
+The most recent acquisitions of the ANE are two Heron 1 and four Searcher Mk.
 III from Israel.
 These have increased the Navy's coastal surveillance capacity significantly.